WHAT WE DO

 The HELP Fund receives administrative support from three 501C (3) entities which operate the application process as well as the allocation of the scholarship’s funds to students.
 Donations for the HELP fund are made to either MCCNC ,UWLF, and CHP are fully tax deductible.

 United We Lead Foundation

 HOW WE DO IT

-During our Scholarship cycle, we select candidates from the pool of applicants provided by CHP from San Jose, UWLF from Fresno and MCCNC from Sacramento - through their IME-Becas Scholarship Program.
+During our Scholarship cycle, candidates are selected from the pool of applicants provided by CHP from San Jose, UWLF from Fresno and MCCNC from Sacramento - through their IME-Becas Scholarship Program.
 All these fiscal agencies collaborate directly with the Mexican Consulates of their respective areas.

-HELP applications are evaluated by a sub-committee composed of the HELP Advisory Board members, Schreider Award members and HELP Founders and staff, following established criteria.
-The final selection of recipients is made by the HELP Scholarship Committee based on the recommendations of the Advisory Board.
+HELP applications are evaluated by a sub-committee composed of the HELP Advisory Board members and Schreider Award members, following established criteria.
+The final selection of recipients is made based on the quality of the applications.

 The HELP scholarship recipient selection is done in conjunction with CHP, UWLF and MCCNC, who review the applications and then, filter candidates who have listed health related career goals.